wave2future/moodstocks-iphone-sdk/README.md

 ## Overview

 Moodstocks iPhone SDK enables you to integrate image recognition into your iPhone mobile applications in seconds.
+It has been built to work on **iOS SDK 3.0 and higher**.

 Basically it wraps the native image picker component, and adds some magic like encoding, querying, and parsing.
 And you get a cool scanning effect for free!